-Praise TEAM: We are involved with ANCOP (Answering the cry of the Poor), an international charity that helps build houses for the homeless, and sponsor a child’s education..
-We have actually saved to build a learning centre for poor children.
+Praise TEAM: We are involved with ANCOP (Answering the cry of the Poor), an international charity that helps build houses for the homeless, and sponsor a child’s education.
+We have actually saved to build a learning center for poor children.
 We also packed candies for Agape Ministries.
-We hold free workshops to benefit St. Vincent de Paul Charities by asking for a donation of non-perishable item.
+We hold free workshops to benefit St. Vincent de Paul Charities by asking for a donation of non-perishable items.
 Some local charities would also invite us to perform for their fundraising events.

 Dance Mogul: How was it performing at HHI this year?

 Praise TEAM: It was an intense but fun experience considering there were 42 countries represented with 2500 dancers performing.
 It was amazing to see so many talented dancers from all over the world.
 We watched each other perform because we share the same passion and love for hip hop.
 We get to inspire and be inspired.
-It was definitely nerve wracking working to get through preliminaries, semi-finals and making it to finals.
-The PraiseTEAM megacrew in particular jumped from 8th place in prelims to 3rd place in the semi-finals moving on to finals.
-It was an amazing feeling for PraiseTEAM megacrew & Brotherhood to move on to finals where you move on to a bigger stage at the Orleans arena and it was streamed live in front of the world.
-It was a truly a blessing to have that opportunity.
+It was definitely nerve-wracking working to get through preliminaries, semi-finals and making it to finals.
+The PraiseTEAM mega crew, in particular, jumped from 8th place in prelims to 3rd place in the semi-finals moving on to finals.
+It was an amazing feeling for PraiseTEAM mega crew & Brotherhood to move on to finals where you move on to a bigger stage at the Orleans arena and it was streamed live in front of the world.
+It was truly a blessing to have that opportunity.

 Dance Mogul: What are your future goals for your company?

 Praise TEAM: To perform and travel more so we can inspire and share a positive message.
 To ensure we bring a message of love and hope to others.
 To continue to help the poor and the needy.
 There is a different kind of poverty in every city in the world.

 Dance Mogul: Do you have any advice for up and coming dancers?